Carl Menger

+Carl Menger von Wolfensgrün (/ˈmɛŋgər/; [ˈmɛŋɐ]; 28 February 1840 – 26 February 1921) was an Austrian economist who contributed to the marginal theory of value.
+Menger is considered the founder of the Austrian school of economics.

+In building his marginalist approach, Menger rejected many established views of classical economics.
+He directly disputed the view of the "German school" that economic theory could be derived from history.
+Departing from the cost-of-production theory of value—the prevailing theory of Adam Smith, David Ricardo, and Karl Marx—Menger's subjective theory of value emphasized role of mutual agreement in deriving prices.
+Although he had few readers outside Vienna until late in his career, disciples including Eugen von Böhm-Bawerk and Friedrich von Wieser brought his theories into wider readership.
+Friedrich Hayek wrote that the Austrian school's "fundamental ideas belong fully and wholly to Carl Menger."

+Menger began his career as a lawyer and business journalist, during which he saw inconsistencies between existing economic theory and how buyers reasoned.
+After formal training in economics, he taught at the University of Vienna from 1872 to 1903.
+He became a private tutor and confidant to Rudolf von Habsburg, the crown prince of Austria.

 Biography

 Family and education

-Carl Menger von Wolfensgrün was born in the city of Neu-Sandez in Galicia, Austrian Empire, which is now Nowy Sącz in Poland.
+Carl Menger von Wolfensgrün was born in the city of Neu-Sandez in the Kingdom of Galicia and Lodomeria, Austrian Empire, which is now Nowy Sącz in Poland.
 He was the son of a wealthy family of minor nobility; his father, Anton Menger, was a lawyer.
 His mother, Caroline Gerżabek, was the daughter of a wealthy Bohemian merchant.
 He had two brothers, Anton and Max, both prominent as lawyers.
 His son, Karl Menger, was a mathematician who taught for many years at Illinois Institute of Technology.

-After attending gymnasium he studied law at the Universities of Prague and Vienna and later received a doctorate in jurisprudence from the Jagiellonian University in Kraków.
+After attending Gymnasium, he studied law at the universities of Prague and Vienna and later received a doctorate in jurisprudence from the Jagiellonian University in Kraków.
 In the 1860s Menger left school and enjoyed a stint as a journalist reporting and analyzing market news, first at the Lemberger Zeitung in Lemberg, Austrian Galicia (now Lviv, Ukraine) and later at the Wiener Zeitung in Vienna.